leejm17/ICT3211_BlueTeamPlatform/README.md

 # ICT3211_BlueTeamPlatform
 A Python-based Web application platform that integrates open-source tools and in-house projects for the purpose of monitoring and analysing a Smart Meter Network System.
+Python Flask is the Web framework was used in the development of this application.

 This Web application was developed in conjunction with a [RedTeamPlatform](https://github.com/leejm17/ICT3211_RedTeamPlatform) project.